digitalurban/just-weather-pebble-watchface/README.md

   * Minimal battery impact - leverages existing minute timer for efficient updates
 * 🎯 **Smart Display Management:** Dynamic layout switching between weather and fitness data
   * Seamlessly toggles between wind/precipitation and step tracking based on user preference
-  * Perfect icon positioning in the center of the step display line
+  * Clean icon positioning in the center of the step display line
   * Optimized text spacing to prevent overlap with the walking icon
 * ⚙️ **Enhanced Settings:** New fitness preferences in the settings page:
   * **Show Steps:** Enable/disable step tracking display